 Wilson made just six first-team appearances for United – all of which came as a substitute – and was released by the club in 1991.

 The midfielder has a brief spell at Bristol Rovers before moving to Scandinavia, playing for various clubs in Finland and Sweden.

-He had a brief managerial career in Sweden and is now employed as an international scout for Chelsea.
+He had a brief managerial career in Sweden and is now employed as Chelsea’s scout for Scandinavia.